-We’ve built an achievements system that rewards students with free courses by staying engaged and doing well in their course work.
+We’ve built an achievements and gem system that gives students in-app awards by staying engaged and doing well in their course work.

 The average total cost of public college in the USA is between $25,290 and $40,940.
 Even coding bootcamps that cut corners in order to get students out the door faster can cost around half of that amount.

-Qvault’s goal is to give students a complete entire computer science undergraduate education for just a few hundred dollars.
+Qvault’s goal is to give students a complete computer science undergraduate education for (at most) a couple hundred dollars.

-By meeting our goal, students will pay less than one-tenth of what they would at a university or Bootcamp, and the education they receive will be so much more useful and applicable than what’s taught at boot camps.
+By meeting our goal, students will spend around 1% of what they would at a university or Bootcamp, and the education they receive will be so much more useful and applicable than what’s taught at boot camps.

-With a degree in computer science and a career in engineering backend systems, Lane has always been interested in technical education.
-Lane has worked on many software projects, from low-level hardware systems up to highly-scalable cloud architectures.
-Lane has been building the Qvault platform and writing the courses since May of 2020.
+I'm Lane!
+I've always been interested in technical education, but I've finally pulled the trigger and started working on it.
+I've been a part of quite a few software projects, from low-level hardware solutions up to highly-scalable cloud architectures.
+I've been building Qvault and writing coding courses since May of 2020.

-Breanna is a mom, a CS student, and an aspiring #WomenOfTech.
-Breanna spends a lot of time in Qvault helping to build out the roadmap for the product and regularly tests the application for bugs and issues.
-Breanna enjoys fantasy novels, buying stuff for their new baby, and puzzles.
+I'm Breanna, and I happen to also be married to Lane!
+I'm (recently) a mom, a CS student, and an aspiring #WomenOfTech.
+I spend a lot of time in Qvault helping to build the roadmap for the product and regularly tests the application for bugs and issues.
+I enjoys fantasy novels, buying stuff for our new daughter, and jigsaw puzzles.
 Lots and lots of jigsaw puzzles.